svenboertjens/cmsgpack/USAGE.md

 **Returns:** The decoded Python object.

-## Supported types
+## Supported Types

-This library supports all types defined by the MessagePack format.
-All encoded objects will be represented using the MessagePack type headers.
-This could mean loss of specific type information, like how a `list` and `tuple` both **have** to be encoded as an `ARRAY` type.
+`cmsgpack` supports all types defined in the MessagePack spec.
+Some Python types are supported, but may lose exact type information when serialized.

 These types are supported "as-is", and decoded data will always output in these types:
 - `str`